 Once you upload your objects to Cloud Storage, you have fine-grained control over how you secure and share your data.
 Here are some ways to secure the data you upload to Cloud Storage:

-Cloud Identity and Access Management: Use Cloud IAM to control who has access to the resources in your Google Cloud project.
+Identity and Access Management: Use IAM to control who has access to the resources in your Google Cloud project.
 Resources include Cloud Storage buckets and objects, as well as other Google Cloud entities such as Compute Engine instances.
 You can grant members certain types of access to buckets and objects, such as

 Data encryption: Cloud Storage uses server-side encryption to encrypt your data by default.
 You can also use supplemental data encryption options such as customer-managed encryption keys and customer- supplied encryption keys.